Course/Lab Fee: 95€ for a day trip (course reader fee announced by the Print Shop)

 - Compare the (political) geneses of the alternative food movements in Italy and the United States

 Note: This course may be taken individually.
-Student do not have to be enrolled in the Food Studies Program to take this course – No prerequisites.
+Student do not have to be enrolled in the Food Studies Program to take this course.

 Service Learning Project Description

-Students dedicate a portion of class time to developing the Take-Home Box Project in an effort to reduce avoidable food waste and inform others about its environmental and social impact.
+Students dedicate a portion of class time to developing RepEAT, a take-home box project, in an effort to reduce avoidable food waste and inform others about its environmental and social impact.
 The project began in Fall 2013 with student-led research of patron and restaurant opinions of the takeaway concept, as well as Italians’ eating habits.
-Based on the initial analysis, students designed a logo and slogan produced by GESENU, the city waste management company, and created informational materials which were distributed to three local restaurants.
-Spring 2013 students will evaluate the effectiveness of the project, modify the materials, and expand the project to other restaurants in Perugia.
-The project is generously being sponsored by the Comune di Perugia, the city government office.
+Based on the initial analysis, students designed a logo and slogan produced by the muncipal waste management company, and created informational materials which were distributed to three local restaurants.
+Students will evaluate the effectiveness of the project, modify the materials, and expand the project to other restaurants in Perugia.
+The project is generously being sponsored by the City of Perugia.
+See a video about the project here.

 Mandatory course reader in addition to James McWilliams’ Just Food.